|What Is It?

 In Pulmonary Atresia, there is no Pulmonary Valve, or opening through which blood may enter the pulmonary artery (PA) and be carried to the lungs.
 (An atresia is a complete blockage that separates a tube or passage into two separate sections.)

-Because the pulmonary valve (red arrow in diagram) does not form during pregnancy, the right ventricle (RV), which normally pumps blood through this valve, may not develop normally and remain small (hypoplastic).
+Because the pulmonary valve (red arrow in diagram) does not form during pregnancy, the right ventricle (RV), which normally pumps blood through this valve to the lungs, may not develop normally and remain small (hypoplastic).

 There are two main types of Pulmonary Atresia, distinguished by whether or not there is also a hole in the muscle wall (ventricular septum (VS)) that separates the right and left ventricles.
 This hole (not present in the diagram) is known as a Ventricular Septal Defect (VSD).

-If a Ventricular Septal Defect is present, it may promote growth of the right ventricle during fetal development as there is increased blood flow into the right ventricle to exit the right ventricle through the VSD.
+If a Ventricular Septal Defect is present, it may promote growth of the right ventricle during fetal development as the VSD allows the blood flow into the right ventricle to exit the right ventricle through the VSD.
 If no VSD is present, the tricuspid valve and the right ventricle are quite small (hypolastic).

 Pulmonary Atresia is a rare defect, occurring with equal frequency in boys and girls, and is related to the congenital heart defect known as Tetralogy of Fallot.
 It develops during the first 8 weeks of pregnancy from unknown causes.